 Use This Kitchen Herb For Cold Prevention

-- Dry in a brown lunch bag
+- Stash the peels in a paper lunch bag

 Orange Peel Tea Recipe

 - Place a handful of dried citrus peels, about 1 ounce (they’re very light), in a small saucepan.

 - Add 1.5 – 2 cups water and when it starts to boil, lower to a simmer for 45 minutes.

 - Roughly chop a 1″ piece of fresh ginger (optional)